Ashb87/Quiz-Ms-Project-Two/README.md

 This website has been created for my Milestone 2 Interactive Frontend Development project.
 I want to create a music quiz game with a varied choice of questions based on all types of music to test the users knowledge.
 The user will be given a random 10 questions, worth 10 points a quesiton, with 30 seconds to answer each.
-With a maximum of 100 points availible, the user will then be able to save their high score and try to get on the top 5 leaderboard.
+With a maximum of 100 points available, the user will then be able to save their high score and try to get on the top 5 leaderboard.

 ## Contents